AtsushiSakai/GoogleTestDiscover/README.md

 The script search from the current dir.

-If you runt the script with second arg,
+If you run the script with second arg,

-The script search from the pointed dir:
+The script search from the specified dir:

 > $ python GoogleTestDiscover.py ../../